fhumbertodf/dicionario/Textos6.md

 those shops!
 I worked at the tailor shop for almost a year.
 It was a good experience
 and helped me get my next job with the United States Navy.
-That was fun, too!Article #149 First Trip Away From Home Today I am going to my friend's house.
+That was fun, too!*

+## 149 First Trip Away From Home

+>*Today I am going to my friend's house.
 Her name is Valerie.
 This is going to be my
 first trip away from home, without my parents.